-Blue Buffalo Wilderness canned dog food gets the Advisor’s top rating of 5 stars.
+Blue Buffalo Wilderness canned dog food receives the Advisor’s top rating of 5 stars.

-The Blue Buffalo Wilderness product line lists 6 canned dog foods, each claimed to meet AAFCO nutrient profiles for adult maintenance and one for growth (puppies).
+The Blue Buffalo Wilderness product line includes six canned dog foods, each claimed to meet AAFCO nutrient profiles for adult maintenance and one for growth (puppies).

 - Blue Wilderness Beef and Chicken Grill